avniDhokia/HorseRaceSimulator/README.md

 Also ensure that you have this file for better functioning:
    - `breeds.csv`
      You can add your own custom breeds to this file by using it like a spreadsheet - it is not possible to create new breeds through the GUI.

+## Dependencies
+To run this project (either the CLI or GUI implementation), you must ensure you have Java installed.

 ## Usage
 You can either use the GUI implementation or the CLI implementation.